sabourke/prefactor-1/docs/source/calibrator.rst

 The basic steps are:

 - mapping of data to be used (``cal_input_filenames``).
-- check of A-team relation to target: plot of the elevation of the calibrator and A-team sources (plus the Sun, Jupiter, and the Moon) versus time.
+- check of A-team relation to target: plot of the elevation of the calibrator and A-team sources (plus the Sun, Jupiter, and the Moon) versus time (``check_Ateam_separation``).
     .. image:: A-Team_elevation_calibrator.png
 - creating a model of A-Team sources to be subtracted (``make_sourcedb_ateam``).
 This step is not currently used.
 - basic flagging and averaging (``ndppp_prep_cal``).